In this tutorial, you will learn-

 The purpose is to prove with objective evidence that the product satisfies the documents of user needs.
 The objective evidence is nothing but any physical proof of the output such as an image, text or audio file which indicates that the procedure has been accomplished.

 Through objective evidence, this process will consistently examine that the product meets the predefined requirements.
 This process involves testing activity, inspection and analysis, and so on.

-Verification Testing can be defined as a method of confirmation by examining and providing evidence that the design output meets the design input specifications.
-An essential process during any product development that ensures the designed product is same as the intended use.
+DESIGN VERIFICATION is a method of confirmation by examining and providing evidence that the design output meets the design input specifications.
+An essential process during any product development that ensures the designed product is the same as the intended use.

 Design input is any physical and performance requirement that is used as the basis for designing purpose.
 Design output is the result of each design phase and at the end of total design effort.
 The final design output is a basis for device master record.